library-data-platform/ldp/doc/User_Guide.md

 2\.
 JSON queries
 ----------------

-To access the JSON fields, it is recommended to use the built in function `json_extract_path_text()` to retrieve data from a path of up to five nested JSON fields, for example:
+To access the JSON fields, the function `json_extract_path_text()` can be used to retrieve data from a path of up to five nested JSON fields, for example:

 ```sql
 SELECT data FROM circulation_loans LIMIT 1;